SHAIKSHAFINA/FaceRecognitionBasedAttendance/README.md

 ## **🌟 Uniqueness of the Project**
 Unlike traditional attendance systems that rely on manual entry, RFID cards, or fingerprint scanners, this system:
-✅ **Uses Face Recognition** – No need for ID cards or fingerprints.
+1.**Uses Face Recognition** – No need for ID cards or fingerprints.
-✅ **Automates Attendance** – Detects and marks attendance in real-time.
+2.**Automates Attendance** – Detects and marks attendance in real-time.
-✅ **Prevents Proxy Attendance** – Ensures that only authorized individuals are marked present.
+3.**Prevents Proxy Attendance** – Ensures that only authorized individuals are marked present.
-✅ **Stores Time of Arrival** – Records exact timestamps for attendance logs.
+4.**Stores Time of Arrival** – Records exact timestamps for attendance logs.

 ## **🎯 Core Idea**
 The system **identifies, verifies, and recognizes** individuals using a pre-trained face recognition model.
 It captures an image from a live camera feed, compares it with stored images, and marks attendance in a **CSV file** with timestamps.